A Mind Map for iOS Testing

 The .smmx file is included in this handy zip file (updated zip here) that Rosie was kind enough to make.
 The zip file also hosts a few other useful formats (PDF, PNG, text, OPML, MM).

-8 comments on “A Mind Map for iOS Testing
+10 replies on “A Mind Map for iOS Testing”

 I imported the OPML file from Rosie into OmniOutliner and now have an outline with checkboxes for each task.
 Nice!